bestie-org/BEStie/README.md

 There's no hard platform dependencies.
 Any board equipped with Nordic nRF52832 or nRF52840 will work.
 Adding other nRF52 family chips is also possible.

-Specific supported board will be needed if you want to track BEStie's battery levels (coming soon, stay tuned).
-Generic version that works on any nRF52832 or nRF52840 will be always available alongside it.
+Specific supported board is be needed if you want to track BEStie's battery levels.
+There's a generic firmware that assumes the board is directly powered from unregulated source (coin cell)

 So far following boards were tested: